ABOUT

 Angelique de Kock

 Hello!
 I’m Angelique, the founder of Treat to Train.
-My journey into the world of animal training began in 2017 with my first puppy—a greyhound—and quickly turned into a lifelong passion.
+My journey into the world of animal training began in 2017 with my first puppy (a greyhound) and quickly turned into a lifelong passion.
 A local trainer invited me to assist with classes, and I never looked back.
 I’ve always dreamed of working with animals, and that dream now includes everything from dolphins and chickens to tortoises and hawks!

 I’m a qualified animal behaviour consultant (DipCABT C.C.A.B.) and trainer, a Blue Level Instructor, and a Level 1 Judge with the World Scent Dog Association.
 I’m currently furthering my Animal Behaviour and Welfare studies at the University of Chester, and I also work as a zookeeper—gaining hands-on experience with a wide range of species, including sugar gliders, meerkats, porcupines, gidgee skinks, tamarins, and Harris Hawks.